-The Company did not carry out significant research and development activities during 2019.
+The Company did not carry out significant research and development activities during 2020.
 In the area of environmental protection and labour relations, the Company complies with applicable legislation.
 The Company does not have an organizational unit abroad and has not acquired any own shares.
 Non-financial information will be provided by the entity KBC Verzekeringen NV.

-REPORT OF THE BOARD OF DIRECTORS ON COMPANY BUSINESS ACTIVITIES AND ASSETS IN 2019
+REPORT OF THE BOARD OF DIRECTORS ON COMPANY BUSINESS ACTIVITIES AND ASSETS IN 2020

-ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2019 gross written premium of CZK 13,413,481 thousand.
+ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2020 gross written premium of CZK 13,786,126 thousand.

-Within the Czech Insurance Association ranking, the company grew faster than the market i.e. +0.3 % YoY market share increase up to 8,1% and maintained the total 4th market position mainly due to high volumes in Non-life insurance.
-Growth was realized in a sustainable way, primarily in our target areas within entire CSOB group.
+Within the Czech Insurance Association ranking, the Company grew faster than the market i.e. year-on-year its market share increase by +0.3 % up to 8,4% and maintained the total 4th market position.
+The growth was realized in a sustainable way, primarily in our target areas within the entire CSOB group.